-The student is required to submit a 2,000 word report that analyses their career related employment/training or volunteering activity and experience.
-Students will be encouraged to refer to academic, professional and career related learning sources in the research and writing of the report.
+The student is required to submit a 2,000 word report that analyses their work-based learning, placement, employment, training or volunteering activity and experience.
+Students will be encouraged to refer to academic, professional and work-based learning sources in the research and writing of the report.
 The report will summarise their knowledge gains, reflect on their learning, analyse and evaluate their experiences and may also develop a brief career action plan for the future.

-After completion of the career related learning, it is important that students continue to progress development of their employability, in consideration of their graduate career goals.
+After completion of the work-based learning, it is important that students continue to progress development of their employability, in consideration of their graduate career goals.
 This can be through for example, progressive employment experience and / or extra-curricular activities.
 This will be supported by the University.

-The learning outcomes are generic to be flexible to a variety of career related learning contexts.
-On successful completion of this module students will have demonstrated that they can:
+The learning outcomes are generic to be flexible to a variety of work-based learning contexts.
+On successful completion of this module students should have demonstrated that they can:

-- Demonstrate application of theory and transferable skills acquired during their programme of study, to activities undertaken in a career related learning context
+2. Demonstrate application of theory and transferable skills acquired during their programme of study, to activities undertaken in a work-based learning context

-- Demonstrate understanding of the work/training/volunteering career related learning host environment.
+4. Demonstrate understanding of the placement/work/training/volunteering based learning host environment.

-The module is assessed by a 2000 word summative report on the student’s career related employment, training or volunteering experience and activity.
+The module is assessed by a 2000 word summative report on the student’s work-based learning placement, employment, training or volunteering experience and activity.

 Cottrell, S. (2010) Skills for success: the personal development planning handbook, 2nd Ed, Basingstoke: Palgrave Macmillan.